Troubleshooting Common iPhone Issues

 Solutions:

-- Restart Your iPhone: Sometimes, a simple restart can fix charging issues.
+- Restart Your iPhone: A quick restart can often resolve performance issues.

 5. Apps Keep Crashing